AILab-UniFI/cte-dataset/README.md

 And collocate them as described in Project Tree section.

 <!--(Then, download annotations and baselines from `here`.) -->

-## PDF data
-We do not own the copyright of the original data and we cannot redistribute them.
-If you need the data, download them directly from their sites.

 ## Project Tree
 ```